FeMaffezzolli/PythonSnippets/README.md

 # PythonSnippets
-A few snippets of all kinds in Python
+A few (useful) snippets of all kinds writen in Python.
+Feel free to use them.